Business Analyst

 Create job alert

-As a FTSE 100 business with an ambitious growth agenda, this role offers an excellent opportunity to work closely with the Digital & Business Systems team and the Trade Division to document and manage requirements throughout a Programme Increment.
-This role supports both the UK and Europe.
+We are looking for another Business Analyst to join our busy Digital & Business Systems Product Delivery Team based in Howden, Yorkshire.
+As a FTSE 100 business with an ambitious growth agenda, this role offers an excellent opportunity to work closely with the Digital & Business Systems team on a broad range of manufacturing, digital or trade projects

 What will I be doing as a Business Analyst?